Virata Corporation: Preparing for IPO

+A period of intense company acquisition began in February 2000 with the acquisition of D2 Technologies.
+This was followed in April with the acquisition of Inverness Systems Ltd Israel, and in August with Agranat Systems, Inc. MA and Excess Bandwidth Corporation CA.

+Virata now had operations in Santa Clara, Raleigh, Cambridge, Santa Barbara, Kfar Saba, Maynard, and Taipei as well as a number of sales offices.
+The company also became an investor - in November 2000 for example Virata joined with Intel, ARM, and others to invest in Bluetooth chip maker Cambridge Silicon Radio.

+Virata was voted "Business of the Year" in the Business Weekly East of England Business Awards 2000.

+The Boom Years

-On May 25, 2001, the company opened a new European headquarters on the Cambridge Science Park.
+On 25 May 2001, the company opened a new European headquarters on the Cambridge Science Park.
 A new building of 2,884 sq. metres (31,000sq ft) provided accommodation for over 90 staff, 3 lab areas (Chip Lab, Hardware Lab and Systems Test Lab) and a customer training suite.
 It also had a boardroom with a now-infamous table in the shape of a "V" and a presenter's podium in the shape of the "dot" over the "i" in the Virata logo.

+Financial years 1998-2001 were very successful with revenues increasing from $8.9M in 1998, $9.3M in 1999, $21.8M in 2000, to over $120M in 2001.
+Typical customers licensed the semiconductors (e.g. Helium, Argon) and integrated software on silicon (ISOS) for integration into DSL equipment (DSLAM, DSL Router/Modems, Home Gateways) to provide high speed Internet access with integrated voice, wireless and video functionality.

+Merger with Globespan

+The product offering was stronger on communications processors and integrated networking software than it was on physical layer and DSL firmware.
+Downturns in the telecommunications market and increasing consolidation in the DSL sector led to the proposal of a merger in October 2001 with Globespan, a company headquartered in Red Bank, NJ.
+It was projected that the combined company would have a capitalization of $1.3 billion, valuing Virata at $620 million of the new merged company's stock.
+On 14 December 2001, the respective shareholders approved the merger and Globespan shareholders also approved changing the name of the company to GlobespanVirata, Inc. The company subsequently traded on NASDAQ under the symbol "GSPN".

 GlobespanVirata continued to be the market leader in the DSL semiconductor market in 2002 with revenues of $226 million and 28% revenue market share.
+The Cambridge R&D team continued to design silicon and software for the high-end DSL devices and were involved in the integration of technology from further acquisitions such as the Intersil 802.11 wireless technology.

 In an effort to reduce operating costs GlobespanVirata embarked on a series of site closures and employee headcount reduction.
 In August 2002, it closed the Raleigh and Maynard offices, for example, and there were lay-offs at most sites.